 I realized the other day that October is Black History Month.
 Well, except it isn’t.
 Black History month was back in February.
 But it’s Black History Month in Europe.
 Look it up.
 Personally, I think black people and black history are important year-round, but society seems to disagree.
 Why else would they dedicate a month explicitly to it except if they wanted to get it over with quickly?
 In any event, I’ve apparently started studying a particular piece of black history right around the turn of the month, so maybe it’s…. magic?

-Anyways, today’s post is about Staff Sergeant Reuben Rivers of the 761st tank battalion.
-In November of 1944, Reuben found himself in France, commanding an M4 Sherman against Wehrmacht emplacements and armor.
+Anyways, today’s post is about Staff Sergeant Ruben Rivers of the 761st tank battalion.
+In November of 1944, Ruben found himself in France, commanding an M4 Sherman against Wehrmacht emplacements and armor.
 An antitank mine wounded Rivers’ leg when his tank drove over it on November 16th.
 Undeterred, Rivers rejected attempts to pull him from combat and continued his command.
 By November 19th, the leg had gone from wounded to infected, and yet Rivers still refused treatment.